Ontario Highway 401

-In 2011, construction began on a westward extension called the "Rt.
+Highway 401 previously ended at Highway 3 (Talbot Road) upon entering Windsor.
+In 2011, construction began on a westward extension called the Rt.
 Hon.
-Herb Gray Parkway".
-This new route follows but does not replace, the former Highway 3 between the former end of the freeway and the E. C. Row Expressway, at which point it turns and parallels that route towards the site of the future Gordie Howe International Bridge.
+Herb Gray Parkway (formerly Windsor-Essex Parkway).
+This extension runs parallel to Highway 3 (Talbot Road and Huron Church Road) between the former end of the freeway and the E. C. Row Expressway, at which point the extension turns and runs alongside the E.C.
+Row towards the future Gordie Howe International Bridge.
 An 8 km section of the parkway, east of the E. C. Row interchange, opened on June 28, 2015, with the remaining section completed and opened on November 21.
-In the summer of 2019, the widening of the highway between Highway/Regional Road 8 in Kitchener to Highway/Regional Road 24 in Cambridge to twelve lanes was completed.
+The widening of the highway between Highway/Regional Road 8 in Kitchener to Townline Road in Cambridge to at least ten lanes was completed by December 22, 2023.
 There are plans underway to widen the remaining four-lane sections between Windsor and London to six lanes and to widen the route between Cambridge and Milton as well as through Oshawa.
-The expansive twelve-plus-lane collector–express system through Toronto and Pickering, and partially across Mississauga, was extended west to Milton in December 2022.
+The expansive twelve-plus-lane collector–express system through Pickering and Toronto, and partially across Mississauga, was extended west to Milton in December 2022.

 Route description

-Highway 401 extends across Southwestern, Central and Eastern Ontario.
+Highway 401 extends across Southwestern, Central, and Eastern Ontario.
 In anticipation of the future expansion of the highway, the transportation ministry purchased a 91.4 m right-of-way along the entire length.
 Generally, the highway occupies only a portion of this allotment.